Multi-resolution partial differential equations preserved learning framework for spatiotemporal dynamics: RESULTS AND DISCUSSION

-To further examine the error propagation in time for both models, the relative testing errors $\epsilon_t$ averaged over 100 randomly selected parameters in training and testing sets are computed and plotted in Fig.~\ref{fig:rd_bg}, where Fig.~\ref{fig:rd_bg}\textbf{b} shows the averaged model-rollout error evaluated on 100 training parameters and the Fig.~\ref{fig:rd_bg}\textbf{c} shows the error averaged on 100 randomly generated testing parameters.
-The model is only trained within the range of $1T$ ($100\Delta t$), and it is clearly seen that the rollout error of the black-box model notably grows in the extrapolation range $[T, 2T]$ (from $100\Delta t$ to $200\Delta t$), where $\Delta t = 200\delta t$ is the learning stepsize which is 200 numerical timesteps $\delta t$.
+To further examine the error propagation in time for both models, the relative testing errors $\epsilon_t$ averaged over 100 randomly selected parameters in training and testing sets are computed and plotted in Fig.~\ref{fig:rd_bg}, where Fig.~\ref{fig:rd_bg}\textbf{c} shows the averaged model-rollout error evaluated on 100 training parameters and the Fig.~\ref{fig:rd_bg}\textbf{d} shows the error averaged on 100 randomly generated testing parameters.
+(Zoom in views of Fig.~\ref{fig:rd_bg}\textbf{c} and Fig.~\ref{fig:rd_bg}\textbf{d} can be found in Fig.~\ref{fig:rd_bg}\textbf{g} and Fig.~\ref{fig:rd_bg}\textbf{h}, respectively.)
+The model is only trained within the range of $1T$ ($100\Delta t$), and it is clearly seen that the rollout error of the black-box model significantly grows in the extrapolation range $[T, 2T]$ (from $100\Delta t$ to $200\Delta t$), where $\Delta t = 200\delta t$ is the learning step size which is 200 numerical timesteps $\delta t$.
 The error accumulation becomes more severe for the unseen testing parameters.
 However, our PPNN predictions maintain an impressively low error, even when extrapolating twice the length of the training range.
 Besides, the scattering of the error ensemble is significantly reduced compared to the black-box baseline, indicating great robustness of the PPNN for various testing parameters.

 \paragraph{Viscous Burgers' equation} For the second case, we study the spatiotemporal dynamics governed by the viscous Burgers' equations on a 2D domain with periodic boundary conditions, \begin{linenomath*}